mahmoudaboueleneen/tomasulo/docs/report.md

 We reached a conclusion that this bug is due to a 0.00001% chance error (probably an exaggeration, but you get it) that is caused by the Typescript compiler due to some unusual arrangement of dependencies in our project.

 Due to our limited time, we decided not to delve deeper into investigating how to resolve this issue and not go searching for answers for weird compiler problems that we were unlikely to come across a ready solution for.
 Thus, we decided to swallow the pill and stick to client-server architecture.

+### To Simulate or Not to Simulate

+When coding up a project such as this one, there comes a point where the line becomes blurry as to how realistic your simulation should really be.

+At the end of the day, we are attempting to simulate hardware components, using nothing but software.

+Here's the problem.

+> How far do you go in simulating the real thing?

+> How far is too far?

+> Where is the point in which you can stop and say this simulation is real enough?

+In our case, we reached a point where an Adder, for example, had to write its result to the bus - which is nothing but a bunch of wires to transmit the data.
+We found ourselves asking whether we should simulate the bus, making a class for the bus and having the components then read from it.

+Now, we ended up adding a `CommonDataBus` class, effectively simulating these wires, but one does not have to stop there.
+We can just keep going on and on and on with no end to this.
+We could keep simulating down to the level of the logic gates.

+Many times during this project we found ourselves thinking that implementing the real thing would've been easier, because we have to make up fake scenarios and ways that go against the actual logic of the thing we're actually trying to simulate, because it is just that - a simulation.
+It's not the real thing, so you often have to go out of your way to do things that go against the real logic in order to make the simulation work.

+Perhaps this is too philosophical.
+Perhaps it is nonsensical.
+And, perhaps this is just how it is with these kinds of projects.